Significant Lease Accounting Change

 - It updates sale-leaseback transaction accounting to conform with updated revenue recognition measurement standards.

-The implementation timeline is fairly long, and requires adoption by calendar-year private entities in 2020.
-However distant this may seem, it is important to think of this in the context of your company's balance sheet metrics.
+The implementation timeline is fairly long and requires adoption by calendar-year private entities in 2020.
+However distant this may seem, it is important to think of this in the context of your company’s balance sheet metrics.
 How will adding operating lease assets and liabilities change your financial ratios?
 Does your banker care?
 What strategies can you employ if you would rather keep your operating leases off-balance sheet?

-The overarching theme for changes to US generally accepted accounting principles (US GAAP) has been to ensure that the users of financial statements can read and understand those financial statements to make informed decisions.
+The overarching theme for changes to the US generally accepted accounting principles (US GAAP) has been to ensure that the users of financial statements can read and understand those financial statements to make informed decisions.
 A secondary theme for changes to US GAAP for most of the last decade has been to make efforts to align US GAAP with International Financial Reporting Standards (IFRS).
 Back in 2006, the standard setters started a lease accounting project to address both of these agenda items based on their analysis which included the fact that in 2005, publicly traded companies had about $1.25 trillion in off-balance sheet lease commitments.
 What does that look like?:

 The argument was that these leases affected the comparability of one company’s balance sheet, which may have decided to purchase significant equipment and finance the purchase through bond issuance or other financing, to another company which chose to enter into operating lease agreements.
 So what did they end up deciding?